 I started going to yoga in my early 30’s.
 I had no clue what was going on half the time but I knew that it felt good, and it was fun for me in a way that organised sport or the gym had never been.

 When my yoga teacher moved away I forgot all about yoga for quite a while.
 Then when I came back to it a decade later it felt much more accessible.
 There were many more classes to choose from and a wealth of information on the internet.
 I became intrigued!
 There were so many yoga styles…which was ‘the right’ one?
 What was correct alignment?
 I flirted with Bikram and Ashtanga, Kundalini and Rocket, Restorative and Yin.
 In the end I fell in love with Vinyasa Flow and did my yoga teacher training at the glorious Suryalila in Spain with FLY.

 It was a wonderful course but even so I came away with more questions than I had answers.
 I realise now that I was naïve to imagine that there was any ‘right’ way to do yoga.
-The beauty of yoga is that the ‘right’ yoga for you is what you need in that moment, and a skilled teacher can help you find that.
+The beauty of yoga is that the ‘right’ yoga for you is what you need in that moment, and I hope that I can help you find that!

 I spent several years after my YTT exploring my own practice.
-I studied Ashtanga with Chris Croft in Exeter, ‘Yoga for Strength’ with Kathryn Bruni-Young, ‘Biomechanics of Yoga’ with Jules Mitchell, and ‘The Art Of Yoga Sequencing’ with Jason Crandell.
+I learnt more about Ashtanga from Chris Croft in Exeter, ‘Yoga for Strength’ with Kathryn Bruni-Young, ‘Biomechanics of Yoga’ with Jules Mitchell, and ‘The Art Of Yoga Sequencing’ with Jason Crandell.